dimeth-nouicer/fleet-routing/README.md

   <img src="https://img.shields.io/badge/EV-Routing-green.svg">
 </p>

+## <b>Paper</b>
+For more details, please see our paper A Novel Routing Solution for EV Fleets: A Real-World Case Study Leveraging Double DQNs and Graph-Structured Data to Solve the EVRPTW Problem, which has been accepted at IEEE ACCESS.
+If this code is useful for your work, please cite our paper:
+@ARTICLE{10295443,
+  author={Nouicer, Dimeth and Msadaa, Ikbal Chammakhi and Grayaa, Khaled}, journal={IEEE Access}, title={A Novel Routing Solution for EV Fleets: A Real-World Case Study Leveraging Double DQNs and Graph-Structured Data to Solve the EVRPTW Problem}, year={2023}, volume={11}, number={}, pages={122116-122127}, keywords={Routing;Electric vehicles;Feature extraction;Costs;Vehicle dynamics;Optimization;Charging stations;Reinforcement learning;Deep reinforcement learning;DDQN;electric vehicles;EVRPTW;fleet;graph structure}, doi={10.1109/ACCESS.2023.3327324}}

 ## <b>Introduction</b>

 Climate change is one of the most pressing challenges of our time, with transportation being a major contributor to global CO2 emissions.
 The United Nations' **Sustainable Development Goals (SDGs)** emphasize the need for sustainable cities and communities (**SDG 11**), climate action (**SDG 13**), and affordable, clean energy (**SDG 7**).
 A key component of achieving these goals is the **transition to sustainable transportation**.